vijay320/full-stack-java-portfolio/README.md

 ## Projects

 ### Mini Projects

-1. **Calculator:** A simple calculator built using Java.
+1. **Simple Calculator** - A basic calculator built using Java and Swing.
-2. **Student Management System:** A basic system for managing student records.
+2. **Student Management System** - A system with basic CRUD operations for managing students.
-3. **Library Management System:** A system for managing library books and users.
+3. **Library Management System** - A system to manage books and borrowers using Java and MySQL.
-4. **E-Commerce Back-End:** A back-end for an e-commerce application using Spring Boot.
+4. **E-Commerce Back-End** - A basic back-end for an e-commerce application using Spring Boot.
-5. **Task Management System:** A task management system built with React and Spring Boot.
+5. **Task Management System** - A task management system built with React and Spring Boot.

 ### Intermediate Projects

-1. **Real-Time Chat Application:** A chat application using WebSocket and Spring Boot.
+1. **Real-Time Chat Application** - A chat application using WebSocket and Spring Boot.
-2. **Social Media Platform:** A platform with user authentication and post management.
+2. **Social Media Platform** - A platform with user authentication and post management.
-3. **Blogging Platform:** A platform for creating and managing blog posts and comments.
+3. **Blogging Platform** - A platform with CRUD operations for posts and comments.
-4. **Quiz Application:** A quiz app with multiple-choice questions and scoring.
+4. **Quiz Application** - A quiz app with multiple-choice questions and scoring.
-5. **File-Sharing Application:** An application for sharing files using Spring Boot and React.
+5. **File-Sharing Application** - A file-sharing app using Spring Boot and React.

 ### Advanced Projects

-1. **Banking Application:** A full-stack banking app with user authentication and account management.
+1. **Full-Stack Banking Application** - A banking app with user authentication, account management, and transaction history.
-2. **E-Commerce Platform:** A full-stack e-commerce platform with product listings and shopping cart.
+2. **Full-Stack E-Commerce Platform** - An e-commerce platform with product listings, shopping cart, and payment integration.
-3. **Job Portal:** A platform for job listings and application tracking.
+3. **Job Portal** - A job portal with user profiles, job listings, and application tracking.
-4. **Collaborative Document Editor:** A real-time document editor using React, Spring Boot, and WebSocket.
+4. **Real-Time Collaborative Document Editor** - A document editor using React, Spring Boot, and WebSocket.
-5. **Healthcare Management System:** A system for managing patient records and appointments.
+5. **Healthcare Management System** - A system for managing patient records, appointment scheduling, and doctor profiles.

 ## Skills